Installing freezr

 Press "Choose a connection method", and then "Connect Your Application".
 Make sure "Node.js" is chsoen under "driver"

-Under connection string, press copy to copy it, and also remember the user name and password you created.
+Under connection string, press copy to copy it.

-Add Key: "MONGO_STR", with the value being the string from Mongo Atlas above that looks like this: mongodb+srv://:@cluster0-wsdduy.mongodb.net/test?retryWrites=true&w=majority
+key: "MONGO_STR", value: the string from Mongo Atlas above that looks like this: mongodb+srv://:@cluster0-wsdduy.mongodb.net/test?retryWrites=true&w=majority

 Replace "" and "" in the string with the user name and password you created above under Mongo. and press "Add"